cogini/elixir-deploy-template/README.md

 If you are using a CI server to build and deploy code, then it runs in the background.
-Create a deploy key in GitHub so it can access to your source and add the ssh key on the build server to the `deploy` user account on the prod servers so the CI server can push releases.
+Create a deploy key in GitHub so it can access to your source and add the ssh key on the build server to the `deploy` user account on the web servers so the CI server can push releases.

 See below for discussion about managing secrets.